num0005/h2codez_docs/docs/H2Tool/Pathfinding.md

 date:       2018/12/07
 authors:    General_101

-THIS PART IS EXPIREMENTAL.
+THIS PART IS EXPERIMENTAL.
 DO NOT EXPECT ANYTHING TOO ADVANCED OR FOR STUFF TO WORK PROPERLY.
 LOTS OF RESEARCH IN THIS AREA IS STILL NEEDED.
 {: .warning}

 That being said a command has been added that may aid you in research or an attempt to make AI maps.
 The command goes by